Thing 15: Digital Curation

 Where to find OneNote and Class Notebook

-OneNote is available as a part of Microsoft Office and Windows 10, and both OneNote and Class Notebook are part of the Office 365 package used by The University of Edinburgh.
+Both OneNote and Class Notebook are part of the Office 365 package.
 Users can also download an offline version to use on their PC/Laptop/mobile.

 Top tip: To sync up your mobile device One Note with Office 365 or your PC version you will need to sign in.
 To do this click on ‘Create New Notebook’ you will then be prompted to log in, use your Office 365 or other login details.
 Once logged in click on the folder icon at the bottom of the screen to access any Notebooks saved to your Office 365 or PC account.